dkessner/APCS_2022-23/_sources/setup/installation_windows.md

 # Software installation - Windows

+__2022-23 students: I haven't verified these instructions this year yet.
+If you do this setup, please report back to me (either that it worked, or what the problem is).
+Thank you!__

 ## Install Chocolatey

 Chocolatey is a package manager for Windows, similar to Homebrew on Mac.